xma711/notebook/software_engineering/docker/README.md

 docker index: a centrailized registry allowing backup of docker container images with public and private access permissions.

-namespaces: first level of isolation, making sure a process running in a container cannot see or affect processes running outside the container.
+Namespaces: first level of isolation, making sure a process running in a container cannot see or affect processes running outside the container.

-control groups: the key component of LXC, have resource accounting and limiting as their key functionality
+Control groups: the key component of LXC, have resource accounting and limiting as their key functionality

 unionFS (fileSystem): serves as a building blocks of containers. it creates layers, and thereby, accounts for docker's lightweight and fast features.